gainskills/Kex-Zh-Blog/content/post/2016-01-28-snmp-simulator-installation-guide.md

     - pysmi
     - ply

-    It always fail when installing PyCrypto by pip with error:
+    It always fails when installing PyCrypto by pip with error:

     ~~~python
     running build_ext